Updated March 27, 2023

-Difference Between IPS vs IDS
+Difference Between IPS and IDS

-Intrusion Detection System (IDS) and Intrusion Prevention System (IPS) both are the components of the network infrastructure.
+Intrusion Detection System (IDS) and Intrusion Prevention System (IPS) both are components of the network infrastructure.
 IPS vs IDS both are the database containing known cyber Attack Signatures that compares network packets to cyber threats, with a matching flag.
 The main difference is that IDS is a system for tracking, while IPS is a system for regulation.
 Whereas the IPS prevents the packet from being transmitted depending on the packet content, IDS does not change the network packet in any way, much like firewalls block the traffic by IP address.

-What is IPS and IDS?
+What are IPS and IDS?

 - Statistical Anomaly Detection: They randomly use samples of network traffic and compare them.
 They are linked by ports, bandwidth, protocols, and tools.

 - Signature –Based Detection: Every type of attack uses significant patterns recognizable.
 The signature can be an attacker-facing signature where packets can be tracked by finding a match in your stored exploit attack file.

 IDS – IDS is described as a tool to detect packet intrusion and classify which packets may or may not be threatened.
 It should only be noticed not to obstruct.
 It is a hybrid hardware/software protection platform that tackles external and internal threats and tracks in real-time network activity.
 IDS also have two types which are as follows.

 - Host-Based Intrusion Detection System: This is a host-based sensor, which involves the use of software as agents on workstations.
 HIDS has tracked such agents.
 The agents track and log files of a specific operating system when the agents are installed.